JayNightmare/Augmented-Control-Center/README.md

 ## License

-MIT License - see LICENSE file for details
+CC0 1.0 License - see LICENSE file for details

 ## Support